grafana/tempo/docs/sources/tempo/traceql/_index.md

 ### Simple query to find traces of a specific operation

+Let's say that you want to find traces of a specific operation to find a resource with the `frontend` service name and using the name `POST /api/order`.
+In the example below, both the resource and the name must be present for any results to be returned.

 ```
 {resource.service.name = "frontend" && name = "POST /api/orders"}
 ```

-When using the same Grafana stack for multiple environment (e.g. `production`and `staging`) or having services that share the same name but are differentiated though their namespace, the query looks like:
+When using the same Grafana stack for multiple environments (e.g., `production` and `staging`) or having services that share the same name but are differentiated though their namespace, the query looks like:

 ```
 {